JWKennington/sgn-ligo/docs/user-guide/gwistat-tutorial.md

 GWIStat (Gravitational Wave Interferometer Status) is a tool for reading and interpreting state vector data from gravitational wave detectors.
 State vectors are bitmask values where each bit represents a different detector state or condition.
 This tutorial will walk you through:

+1. Using a simulated real-time data source to test GWIStat
-1. Creating fake frame files with state vector data
+2. Creating fake frame files with state vector data
-2. Reading and interpreting the state vectors
+3. Reading and interpreting the state vectors
-3. Understanding the JSON output format
+4. Understanding the JSON output format
-4. Sending results to Kafka or viewing them locally
+5. Sending results to Kafka or viewing them locally

 ## Prerequisites